Heresy concerning God

 The answer lies in the wonderful truth of God-manifestation, which has been touched on above ("One in a multitude").
 John Thomas has written a book on this sublime subject entitled 'Phanerosis', which Greek word is translated as "manifestation" in 1st Corinthians 12v7; 2nd Corinthians 4v2.

 In the above we see the quotation in Hebrews 1v8,9 from Psalm 45v6,7.
 Although the Son is termed "God", there is One termed "God, thy God".
 This is the Father of all, the Creator.
-His Memorial Name of 'Yahweh' was revealed in Exodus 3v13-15...it signified 'He Who will be' (in a multitude).
+His Memorial Name of 'Yahweh' was revealed in Exodus 3v13-15...it signifies 'He Who will be' (in a multitude).
+And it reminds His people of His purpose with the redeemed and with the earth - see also Numbers 14v21.
 The book 'Phanerosis' (above) fills in many of the glorious details.

 And so although Isaiah prophesied of Jesus Christ as "The mighty God", He will always be subservient to the Creator of all things (page 1).